Committed to access,

-These commitments will aim to expand economic opportunity for underserved consumers, including those in low- and moderate-income (LMI) neighborhoods, rural areas, and communities of color.
-It will support increased access to best-in-class products and services for unbanked or underbanked consumers as well as consumers across the credit spectrum and expand access to capital and opportunity.
+These commitments will aim to expand economic opportunity for low- and moderate-income (LMI) consumers, those in LMI neighborhoods, and rural areas.
+It will support increased access to best-in-class products and services for consumers across the credit spectrum and expand access to capital and opportunity.

 The five-year plan is designed to:

-In addition to a robust negotiating process led by the four community groups identified above, which collectively represent more than 800 nonprofit organizations nationwide, Capital One’s plan was informed by conversations with the company’s long-standing Community Advisory Council, more than 100 community organizations nationwide, and more than 100 local, state, and federal elected officials to discuss the acquisition and hear ideas for how our efforts and community benefits plan could be most responsive to the needs of communities across the country.
+In addition to a robust negotiating process led by the community groups, which collectively represent more than 800 nonprofit organizations nationwide, Capital One’s plan was informed by conversations with the company’s long-standing Community Advisory Council, more than 100 community organizations nationwide, and more than 100 local, state, and federal elected officials to discuss the acquisition and hear ideas for how our efforts and community benefits plan could be most responsive to the needs of communities across the country.